-General and administrative expense primarily consists of salaries, stock-based compensation expense and other related costs for personnel in executive, finance and accounting, investor relations, legal and human resource functions.
-Other general and administrative expense includes professional fees for legal, information technology, accounting and other general corporate purposes, facility costs and insurance not otherwise included in research and development expense.
+General and administrative expense primarily consists of salaries, stock-based compensation expense and other related costs for personnel in executive, finance and accounting, information technology, legal and human resource functions.
+Other general and administrative expense includes professional fees for legal, investor relations, accounting and other general corporate purposes, facility costs and insurance not otherwise included in research and development expense.
+We expect general and administrative expense to increase in 2019 to support our ongoing development and commercialization efforts.